(Pastinaca sativa subsp. sativa)

 Pastinaca sativa L. is the accepted scientific name for the Wild Parsnip.
 Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-The above distribution map for Pastinaca sativa is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
+The above distribution map for Pastinaca sativa subsp. sativa is from Plants of the World Online.
+Areas in green are where the species is native and purple is where it has been introduced.
+Pastinaca subsp. urens has a broader range in Europe but isn’t found in North America.
 The map on the USDA Plants Database for North America (above Mexico) is the same.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I took the photos of the Pastinaca sativa (Wild Parsnip) along the road in front of the pasture on my farm on May 20 in 2017.
+I took photos of the Pastinaca sativa (Wild Parsnip) along the road in front of the pasture on my farm on May 20 in 2017.
 There are always several of these plants so I really need to take more photos.
 Wild Parsnips are a common sight along highways, back roads, and pastures throughout Missouri and the rest of the country for that matter.